guitarbeerchocolate/cheat-sheets/git-notes.md

 Once you're all set up you can use the command:

 `git push origin master`

+Push your new branch up to remote when just created

+`git push --set-upstream origin <ne banch name>`

 ## Push your branch to the remote repository